 - Microservice can be built independently by different teams, improving the development speed

-- The code or tech stack for each service can be changed without impacting the whole app, so you can test different parts of the system
+- The code or tech stack for each service can be changed without impacting the whole app so that you can test different parts of the system

 - Services can be added to the app at any stage of the application’s life cycle